-At Crandall & Pera Law, our Ohio birth injury attorneys help your newborn and your family to obtain the full monetary recovery the law allows, so your baby can get top medical treatment after a birth injury.
-We use a team of medical malpractice lawyers and Registered Nurses to evaluate your case.
+At Crandall & Pera Law, our tough attorneys can ensure you receive the full monetary recovery the law allows, so your baby can get the best medical treatment after a birth injury.
+We use a team of medical malpractice lawyers and registered nurses to evaluate your case.
 We also work with specialized health care professionals to review medical records.
-From our offices in Cleveland, Cincinnati, Chesterland, and Columbus, our attorneys serve birth injury clients throughout Ohio.

 Difficulties in the delivery room that can require use of a vacuum extractor include:

 - The labor has stalled

 - The infant is not in the right position

 - The child has shown signs of fetal distress.
 These signs include decreased movement because of a lack of oxygen or cardiac problems

 The OB/GYNs should check that the mother’s cervix is properly dilated, the mother’s bladder is empty, what the position of the newborn’s head is, and other medical factors.

 What Are Some Of The Potential Complications?